-As of September 30, 2020, we had 22 patents granted and multiple patent applications pending both inside and outside the United States.
-We have also developed and are using several trademarks and logos to market and promote our products, including Clearview[®], FieldSmart[®], FieldShield[®], CraftSmart[®], and YOURx[®].
+As of September 30, 2021, we had 30 patents granted and multiple patent applications pending both inside and outside the United States.
+These patents begin to expire in 2028.
+We have also developed and are using multiple trademarks and logos to market and promote our products.

-Backlog
+Sales Backlog

-Backlog reflects purchase order commitments for our products received from customers that have yet to be fulfilled.
-Backlog orders are generally shipped within three months.
-The Company had a backlog of \$10,663,000, and \$4,210,000 as of September 30, 2020 and 2019, respectively.
+Sales backlog reflects purchase order commitments for our products received from customers that have yet to be fulfilled.
+The Company had a backlog of \$66,365,000, and \$10,663,000 as of September 30, 2021 and 2020, respectively.
+At September 30, 2021, most of the Company's backlog orders are scheduled to ship within the next six months.